knee-cola/jest-mock-axios/README.md

     expect(thenFn2).toHaveBeenCalled();
 });
 ```
-Although this might not be the most realistic use-case of this functionality, It's good enough to illustrate how `lastReqGet` method can be used.
+Although this might not be the most realistic use-case of this functionality, it does illustrate how `lastReqGet` method can be used to alter the default behaviour of the `mockResponse` method.

+**NOTE:** the identical effect can be achived by using the [`lastPromiseGet`](#axioslastpromiseget) method.
+These two methods perform a similar task, as described in the corresponding documentation.

 # Synchronous promise
 Tha magic which enables axio mock to work synchronously is hidden away in [`jest-mock-promise`](https://www.npmjs.com/package/jest-mock-promise), which enables promises to be settled in synchronous manner.